-- (a) have a diversity policy which includes requirements for the board: - (1) to set measurable objectives for achieving gender diversity; and - (2) to assess annually both the objectives and the entity's progress in achieving them; - (b) disclose that policy or a summary of it;and - (c) disclose as at the end of each reporting period: - the measurable objectives for achieving gender diversity set by the board in accordance with the entity's diversity policy and its progress towards achieving them; and - (2) either: - (A) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or - (B) the entity's "Gender Equality Indicators", as defined in the Workplace Gender Equality Act 2012.9 financial performance.
-10 The promotion of gender diversity can broaden the pool for recruitment of high quality employees, enhance employee retention, foster a closer connection with and better understanding of customers, and improve corporate image and reputation.
+- (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; - (b) disclose that policy or a summary of it; and - (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: - the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or

+(2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+16

+Research has shown that increased gender diversity on boards is associated with better financial performance.
+The promotion of gender diversity can broaden the pool for recruitment of high quality employees, enhance employee retention, foster a closer connection with and better understanding of customers, and improve corporate image and reputation.